 Chinese language assistants will attend a specific induction meeting in London on arrival.

-Schools are encouraged to observe language assistants and offer advice where necessary.
-After initial observation classes which usually last 1-2 weeks, assistants will take on their full role as a language assistant.
+Institutions are encouraged to observe language assistants and offer advice where necessary.
+After initial observation classes which usually last between one and two weeks, assistants will take on their full role as a Modern Language Assistant.

 Please make sure a Statement of Employment (contract) is provided to your assistant - we will provide a template for this.